jamesrogers10/polymer-rails-forms/README.md

 ##What this gem does

 This gem depends on emcee and adds to your vendor/assets/components directory the rails-form element.
-Which, unsurprisingly, let's you create rails compatible forms in polymer by simply defining a form's structure and optionally data via javascript.
+Which, unsurprisingly, let's you create complex rails compatible forms in polymer by simply defining a form's structure and optionally data via javascript.